-There shall be Delegates and/or alternates elected at each Annual Meeting of the Congregation to represent the Church at:Association of Congregational Christian Churches (NACCC) (FNCCC) meetings
+There shall be Delegates and/or alternates elected at each Annual Meeting of the Congregation to represent the Church at the National Association of Congregational Christian Churches (NACCC) and the Fellowship of Northeast Congregational Christian Churches (FNCCC) meetings.
+The Pastor shall be the delegate to the Fellowship of Northeast Congregational Christian Churches Executive Committee.

-(a) National Fellowship

-(b) State Fellowship

-(c) Deleted

-(d) State Fellowship Executive Committee

 Sect.
-3-11.
-DIRECTOR OF USHERS & GREETERS
+3-9.
+DIRECTOR OF USHERS

-There shall be a Director Ushers who shall provide for persons to serve as ushers and as greeters at each worship service or special function.
+There shall be a Director Ushers who shall provide for persons to serve as ushers at each worship service or special function.

 Sect.
-3-12.
+3-10.
 DIRECTOR OF CRADLE ROLL